By Brandon Lee

 Assistant Sports Information Director

-MONTGOMERY, Ala. – The Huntingdon women's soccer team will open its season on Saturday against Millsaps at 3 p.m. at the Huntingdon soccer field.
+MONTGOMERY, Ala. – The Huntingdon men's soccer team opened its season on Friday with a 4-0 win over the Warren Wilson Owls at the Huntingdon soccer field.